 Saturday – DAY 5 – Saint John to Digby, NS

 Ferry back to Nova Scotia this morning and arrive in Digby, the scallop capital of the world, where the fresh sea air and passionate Acadian culture combine to form an enchanting and historically rich town.
 Check into the Digby Pines Golf Resort & Spa overlooking the Annapolis Basin on the Bay of Fundy.

 Sunday – DAY 6 – Digby to Halifax

 Travel the lush Annapolis Valley where the French Acadians of Grand Pre made their first settlement in the early 1600’s.
 Learn about this landscape’s designation as a UNESCO World Heritage Site as fact and fiction blend to reveal the romance of the Land of Evangeline.
-Visit a local winery for a tour and tasting before returning to Halifax for the evening.
+Visit a local winery for a tour and tasting before returning to Halifax for a two-night stay.

-Monday – DAY 7 – Halifax to Western Shore, NS
+Monday – DAY 7 – South Shore Touring

-Tuesday – DAY 8 – Western Shore to Charlottetown, PE
+Tuesday – DAY 8 – Halifax to Charlottetown

 Learn about the Mi’kmaq people at Millbrook Cultural & Heritage Centre before crossing Confederation Bridge, the world’s longest continuous multi-span bridge, to Prince Edward Island.
 Check into your Charlottetown* accommodations for a two-night stay and enjoy a theatre performance by local entertainers at the Confederation Centre of the Arts (a substitution may be necessary due to the theatre schedule).